heaventree/IDE-AI-WITH-MAIK/docs-system/architecture/decisions/ADR-003-Memory-Management.md

 ## Context

-The current Bolt DIY system suffers from limitations in its memory management, leading to:
+The current MAIK-AI-CODING-APP system suffers from limitations in its memory management, leading to:

 1. Context loss in longer conversations
 2. Hallucinations due to missing or incorrect context